WildMon-ai/WildMon-EnvVar/README.md

 1. Run basic site-level extraction (summary CSV) first without rasters and hexa-grid.
 2. When needed, export rasters for GIS debugging or modeling.
-3. Use hex-grids for spatial projections (downstream SDMs, maps, etc.).
+3. Use hex-grids for spatial projections (downstream SDMs, maps, etc.) selecting only the final variables of interest for modelling.

 Outputs:

 * Site-level Environmental Variables: `output/site_env_vars.csv`
-* Optional: raster GeoTIFFs directly saved to the root of your Google Drive
+* Optional: AOI's raster GeoTIFFs directly saved to the root of your Google Drive
 * Optional: hex grids (`output/hexgrids.*`) in `.shp`, `.gpkg`, and `csv` formats

 ---